The Tidal Torque Theory Revisited: II. Rotational Halo Properties: AM Growth of Accreting Halos

 Therefore, to calculate the AM growth of protohalos collapsing monolithically it is convenient to split them in two parts: i) the central progenitor halo with mass $M(t)$ inferred in Section \ref{CUSP}, whose AM $J(t)$ grows by adding up the frozen AM of accreted shells, and ii) the surrounding fully linear (and homogeneous) part with mass $M\ff-M(t)$, whose AM, $J^{\rm lin}\ph(t)$, grows as calculated in Paper I.

 As shown in Paper I, the proportionality of the Lagrangian AM on mass to ${5/3}$ in homogeneous protohalos arises from their inertia tensor.
 As the outer fully linear part of the protohalo has a central hole of mass $M(t)$, with essentially the same triaxial shape, orientation, and c.o.m. as the entire protohalo,\footnote{The shape, orientation, and position of real peaks may slightly vary over their trajectories.
 But, in the absence of lumps, the accretion of shells onto the halo progenitor proceeds in a very symmetric way, so there can be essentially no shift in those properties towards any particular direction.} its AM, $J\ph^{\rm lin}(t)$, is proportional to $M\ff^{5/3}-M^{5/3}(t)$ instead of simply to $M\ff^{5/3}$.
-Thus, neglecting as usual the virialization time of collapsing shells,\footnote{In structure formation models, the collapse time $t\cc$ of protohalos with $M\cc$ is identified to the time the fully {\it virialized} halo appears.} we are led to \beq J^{\rm lin}\ph(t)=J\p^{\rm h}(t) \left\{1\!-\!\left[\frac{M(t)}{M\ff}\right]^{5/3}\!\right\}. \eeq Notice that, since $M(t)$ is very similar for the progenitors of all halos with $M\cc$ at $t\cc$, $J^{\rm lin}\ph(t)$ given by Equation (\ref{Edef2}), with the mean (median) protohalo AM $J\p^{\rm h}(t)$, is very nearly the {\it mean (median)} AM of their outer fully linear part.
+Thus, neglecting as usual the virialization time of collapsing shells,\footnote{In structure formation models, the collapse time $t\cc$ of protohalos with $M\cc$ is identified to the time the fully {\it virialized} halo appears.} we are led to \beq J^{\rm lin}\ph(t)=J\p^{\rm h}(t) \left\{1\!-\!\left[\frac{M(t)}{M\ff}\right]^{5/3}\!\right\}, \eeq where $J\p^{\rm h}(t)$ is the AM of the protohalo were it homogeneous (i.e. with Lagrangian value given by Equation (\ref{def}), as assumed in Paper I. Note that, since $M(t)$ is very similar for the progenitors of all halos with $M\cc$ at $t\cc$, $J^{\rm lin}\ph(t)$ given by Equation (\ref{Edef2}), with the mean (median) value of $J\p^{\rm h}(t)$, is very nearly the {\it mean (median)} AM of their outer fully linear part.

 Over that outer part, the specific AM is kept aligned with uniform value of $J\ph^{\rm lin}(t)/[M\ff^{5/3}-M^{5/3}(t)]$ because all the centered ellipsoids are homothetic, and the tidal torque they suffer is due to the same external source acting on the entire protohalo, i.e., at the same fixed separation $r_{\rm one}/R\F$ from their c.o.m.\footnote{There can be no internal torque source because this would mean that the protohalo is lumpy, contrarily to what is assumed.} Consequently, the AM of the progenitor halo, which grows by simply adding up the frozen AM of accreting shells, satisfies the differential equation \beq \frac{\der J}{\der t}\!=\! \frac{J\ph^{\rm lin}(t)}{M\ff^{5/3}\!-\!M^{5/3}(t)} \frac{\der M^{5/3}}{\der t} \!=\!J\p^{\rm h}(t) \frac{\der\! \left(\!\frac{M}{M\cc}\!\right)^{\!\!5/3}}{\der t}, \eeq whose solution for the initial condition $J(0)=0$ is \beqa J(t)= Q(t) J\ph\Lag~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ \\ Q(t)=\int_0^t \der \tilde t\,a^2(\tilde t)\dot D(\tilde t)\frac{\der\left(\!\frac{M}{M\cc}\!\right)^{\!\!5/3}}{\der \tilde t}.~~~~~~~~~~~~~~~~ \eeqa The small variations in $\der (M/M\cc)^{5/3}/\der t$ of individual halos is smoothed out by the time integral, so $Q(t)$ is again very similar for all accreting halos with $M\cc$ at $t\cc$, and $J(t)$ given by Equation (\ref{Jt}), with $J\p\Lag$ equal to the mean (and median) Lagrangian AM of protohalos at early times (Equation (\ref{def})), gives very nearly their {\it mean} (and {\it median}) progenitor AM growth.